bfarmilo/db_connect/README.md

 * Cycle between multiple databases hosted by the sql server
 * Markman view for claim constructions if applicable
 * In Markman view clicking on the page number will launch the order in your native PDF viewer (assuming dropbox folders properly connected)
+* *NEW* closes docker container on app closing

 Currently very much a work-in-progress.

 ### Known TODOs:

 1. Update all refernces to ./jsx/
-1. Make patent Full Text writing offline by choice
+2. Make patent Full Text writing offline by choice
-1. ~~Handle 10M-range patent numbers (Patent Detail, Patent Table)~~
+3. ~~Handle 10M-range patent numbers (Patent Detail, Patent Table)~~
-1. Check for duplicate (claims, patents) before inserting
+4. Check for duplicate (claims, patents) before inserting
-1. Update components to include react hooks
+5. Update components to include react hooks
-1. Get Patent Detail window size right
+6. Get Patent Detail window size right
-1. Migrate to React-Native
+7. Migrate to React-Native
-1. DB Backend to SQLite for portablility
+8. DB Backend to SQLite for portablility
-1. Interface to allow addition and linking of markman terms to patents and constructions
+9. Interface to allow addition and linking of markman terms to patents and constructions
-1. Better reporting for shortlisting, claim export
+10. Better reporting for shortlisting, claim export
-1. Write back-end for Patent Summary updating
+11. Write back-end for Patent Summary updating
-1. Enable Expiry date estimation writing
+12. Enable Expiry date estimation writing
-1. DB migration to cloud
+13. DB migration to cloud
-1. DB authentication and user tracking
+14. DB authentication and user tracking
-1. Support for US Applications
+15. Support for US Applications
-1. Option to enable general PDF linking
+16. Option to enable general PDF linking
-1. Idea to store full text (or documents or images) in a new table by SHA.
+17. Idea to store full text (or documents or images) in a new table by SHA.
 That way if a document already exists don't need to add it again
-1. Sort by author, or generally make table editable
+18. Sort by author, or generally make table editable
+19. ~~Close docker container at app.close~~

 ### Build Notes:
 1. Docker code to start container: